-Internal wrangle threaten world bank education project in Taraba
+Internal wrangle threaten World Bank Education Project in Taraba

 He noted that the only transaction made since he assumed office over three weeks ago was the monthly stipend for the 5,400 teachers captured under the project.

+PDP rejects Ekiti council poll, calls for outright cancellation(Opens in a new browser tab)

-Toshi said the allegation was an in-house affair, which according to him is being looked into.
+Toshi said the allegations was an in-house affair, which according to him is being looked into.